Surveys reveal time and again that security and data protection concerns are the top barriers to Cloud adoption.

 Both Freshbooks and Authorize.net serve thousands of businesses and have all the necessary security and compliance features and certifications, including TRUSTe, TrustWave, and others.

-More information can be found at their sites:
+More information about Zadara certification can be found at our site: